CustomCheat/LinuxCurse/README.md

 # LinuxCurse
 Install any modpack from CurseForge on linux easily.
 This is not a official way to install modpacks in any way!
-Btw this is what i call a "dev" build, that means it doesn't have any fancy things, but it works, well that's the main thing right?
+Btw this is what i call a "dev build", that means it doesn't have any fancy things, but it works, well that's the main thing right?

 <h1>How to use</h1>
 <p>U have to install the minecraft-launcher package for unofficial launchers continue reading</p>